 As part of our commitment to the community, Scripps also offers wellness and heart health classes free of charge to the public.

-Extracorporeal membrane oxygenation (ECMO) is a treatment in which blood is oxygenated and waste is removed before being pumped back into the bloodstream.
-Scripps cardiac experts have successfully used ECMO as a short-term option for patients with massive heart attacks, or those who experience a sudden significant decrease in heart function and may suffer end-organ damage if not treated immediately.
+Extracorporeal membrane oxygenation (ECMO) is a life-support treatment for patients who are very ill.
+ECMO works by helping to pump and oxygenate blood outside the patient’s body to help support and rest the heart and lungs.
+Scripps cardiac experts implement this strategy as a short-term option for patients with massive heart attacks, or those who experience a sudden significant decrease in heart function and may suffer end-organ damage if not treated immediately.

 The first step to managing your heart failure symptoms is knowing what’s normal for you.
 This is considered your baseline.
 Knowing your baseline and tracking your heart failure symptoms every day can help you quickly identify signs of your condition worsening.